jxxcarlson/jxxcarlson.io/_posts/2020-11-19-generative-art-music.md

 The twelve symbols "a" through "h" represent the twelve notes of a major scale with given starting pitch, "/" maps to a rest, "\" maps to rest four times as long.
 The other symbols map to operators on `Music Pitch` values, with "(" mapping to the operator "transpose up 9 semitones" (a major sixth), and ")" mappping to "transpose down a major sixth."
 These are slight variations on the text of Hudak, pp. 186-7.

-The function below generates music from the `redAlgae` grammar given a length `n`, an absolute pitch `ap`, and a duration value for notes, `dur`:
+The function below generates music from the `redAlgae` grammar given a length parameter `n`, an absolute pitch `ap`, and a duration value for notes, `dur`:

 ```haskell